Pituitary Gland Definition

 The intermediate lobe will secrete hormones that stimulate the cells in our body that produce pigment, called melanocytes.
 These melanocytes are the reason there is such a variation in our skin color.
 Lastly, the posterior lobe makes ADH, which is the hormone that allows our kidneys to reabsorb water into the bloodstream to prevent dehydration.
 Oxytocin is also made in the posterior lobe and will induce contractions during childbirth.
 While these hormones are supremely important to our species’ survival, they represent only a small fraction of the hormones produced and released by the pituitary gland.

 Pituitary Gland Disorders

-Deficiencies in any of the hormones mentioned above can cause illness, which vary in gravity.
+Deficiencies of any of the hormones mentioned above can cause illnesses, which can vary in gravity.
 Starting with the posterior lobe, a deficiency of ADH will increase our thirst and urination.
 A lack of prolactin will quite predictably lead to an inability to lactate, which to this day cannot be treated.
 TSH deficiency has symptoms similar to those from a compromised thyroid gland, which includes fatigue, memory loss, and bodily weakness.
 A lack of LH or FSH will result in a decrease in libido, irregular menses, erectile dysfunction, and mood changes.
 ACTH deficiency will cause nausea, body aches, poor appetite, and even low blood sugar and pressure.
 Lastly, deficiency growth hormone will lower muscle mass and bone density, which has long term ramifications on the quality of our lives.